 All about the 13 Day Adelaide To Darwin Tour Package including Uluru and Kakadu

-- On this Adelaide to Darwin tour start in Adelaide heading north through the Clare Valley wine region and towards the spectacular Flinders Ranges.
+On this Adelaide to Darwin tour, you will start in Adelaide heading north through the Clare Valley wine region and towards the spectacular Flinders Ranges.

 After time hiking in the Flinders Ranges, you will venture to the underground town of Coober Pedy.
 Here you can pan for Opals and stay in our famous underground hostel.
 Once you get to the Red Centre its time to explore Uluru, Kata Tjuta and Kings Canyon afterward spending some time in Alice Springs.
 You will then head even further North through Australia's Northern Territory with stops at the Devils Marbles, Mataranka Thermal Pools and more.
 Then it's time to get tropical in Kakadu and Litchfield National Parks, by spending a few days exploring the parks and swimming in the waterfalls and streams.
 Finishing in Darwin with a bunch of new friends.